Preeclampsia – My HELLP Syndrome Story

 It was about 11:00PM and I told Brian.
 Off we went to L&D.

 When we got there, my favorite nurse from my first trip there was working, the one from Ethiopia.
 She came over and hugged me and took a look at my blood pressure.
 At that point, the other nurses told me my pressures were not high and I was fine.
 “S” had another opinion.
 She said, “You need to look at what your blood pressure is normally, and then base it off of how much it has changed.
 Your pressures last time I saw you were like an athletes, now at 135/88, they are less than ideal.
 I don’t like this at all.”
-She then said, “Are you having a boy?”
-When I said “yes”, she shook her head knowingly, “This is going to be rough, but don’t worry, he will be worth it.”
+They performed a urine test to look for proteinuria.

 I, once again, was discharged.
 They noticed my uric acid was high (a sign that Preeclampsia may be starting) but the midwife I saw gave me antibiotics and told me I had a UTI.
 I told her I had many UTIs and I know even when the most mildest is forming and I did not feel like I had one..but they didn’t believe me and sent me on my way.